Fdawgs/ydh-discharge-summary-form/README.md

 7. Run `net stop was /y & net start w3svc` to restart WAS

 # FAQ
-## Why is the build quality of the application so poor?
+## Why is the build quality of the application subpar?

 A number of challenges have reduced the robustness of this project:

-- Disowned by its original project manager (and no successor appeared)
+- Disowned by its original project manager (and no successor appointed)
 - No technical lead/architect
 - No formal specification
 - No documentation of how the existing discharge summary SharePoint form works